 - Check each form to ensure that it has been completed properly.

-- Post the form/s and a completed checklist to the Garda Vetting Liaison Person, Louth Volunteer Centre, Bolton St, Drogheda.
+- Submit the application online to the Garda Vetting Liaison Person, Louth Volunteer Centre, Bolton St, Drogheda.

-- We will then submit all forms to the Garda Vetting office.
-Once the forms have been processed by the Garda Vetting Unit and returned to the Volunteer Centre, we will notify your organisation of same in writing or by email.
+- We will then submit all forms to the National Vetting Bureau.
+Once the forms have been processed by the NVB and returned to the Volunteer Centre, we will notify your organisation of same in by email.